- What are infections and who is at risk?

 - Your risk for infection

-- How long your white blood cell count (WBC) or absolute neutrophil count (ANC) is likely be low after treatment
+- How long your immune system is likely be weak after treatment

 - When to report a fever or other signs and symptoms of infection to the doctor or nurse

-- How to take good care of your mouth and check for sores and fungal infections
+- How to take good care of your mouth and check for sores and signs of infection

-- Where to look for signs of infection (skin, mouth, and VAD sites)
+- Where to look for signs of infection (skin, mouth, and CVC sites)

 - The importance of good nutrition, a balanced diet, and drinking plenty of fluids